Particular/docs.particular.net/nservicebus/wormhole/index.md

 snippet: DestinationEndpoints

 #### Sender-side distribution

 [Bus transports](/nservicebus/transports/#types-of-transports-bus-transports), such as MSMQ allow scaling out via [sender-side distribution](/nservicebus/msmq/sender-side-distribution.md).
 The Wormhole allows configuring the sender-side distribution in the destination site.

 snippet: SSD

 NOTE: The snippet above contains a hard-coded list of instances.
-In a real system it might be better to load the list of instances from a configuration file or database.
+In a real system it is better to load the list of instances from a configuration file or database.
 The [file-based routing](/nservicebus/messaging/file-based-routing.md) extension is a good starting point to see how this can be implemented.

 ## De-duplication

-The messages travelling through a Wormhole can get duplicated along the way, between the endpoints and the Wormhole nodes or in the Wormhole tunnel.
-Even when using a DTC-capable transport like MSMQ or SQL Server on both ends, the message can get duplicated when entering or existing the tunnel.
-The Wormhole does not come with an integrated message de-duplication mechanism.
+The messages traveling through a Wormhole can get duplicated along the way, between the endpoints and the Wormhole nodes or in the Wormhole tunnel.
+Even when using a DTC-capable transport, like MSMQ or SQL Server, on both ends, the message can get duplicated when entering or exiting the tunnel.
+The Wormhole does not come with an integrated message deduplication mechanism.

 Wormhole does, however, preserve the message ID between the source and the ultimate destination.
-The message ID can be used to de-duplicate at the destination.
-If the destination endpoint uses the [Outbox](/nservicebus/outbox/) the de-duplication will be done automatically by means of the Outbox mechanism.
+The message ID can be used to deduplicate at the destination.
+If the destination endpoint uses the [Outbox](/nservicebus/outbox/) the deduplication will be done automatically by means of the Outbox mechanism.